Britain wants to get close to Trump. Will Elon Musk stand in the way?

 For leading politicians across Britain’s ideological divide, Musk brings a heady mix of opportunity and risk.

-His tendency to fawn over far-right figures won’t find much popular support in a country that, unlike some European nations, has not seen the emergence of a serious, extreme right-wing political movement – a fact Farage will remember even as he pushes for the US magnate’s financial backing.
+His tendency to fawn over far-right figures won’t find much popular support in a country that, unlike some European nations, has not seen the emergence of a serious, extreme right-wing political movement – a fact Farage will remember even if he continues to push for the US magnate’s financial backing.

 But in government, outwardly shunning Musk is not yet an option.
 The delicate nature of Starmer’s relationship with Trump may depend on keeping the billionaire at arm’s length – for as long as that remains possible.